Successfully Training and Educating Pre-medical Students (STEPS)

 - Other activities that will help pre-medical students prepare for medical school

-A total of 28 students have participated in STEPS, 25 of whom met all program requirements.
-Of these 25 participants, 22 have been accepted by a medical school (21 to schools in Kentucky and one to West Virginia); this success rate of 88% has exceeded the program's original goal of 70%.
+From 2013 to 2015, a total of 28 students participated in STEPS, 25 of whom met all program requirements.
+Of these 25 participants, 22 were accepted by a medical school (21 to schools in Kentucky and one to West Virginia); this success rate of 88% exceeded the program's original goal of 70%.

 On average, students' MCAT scores were 4.6 points higher than their practice scores in 2014.
-In 2015 and subsequent years, average scores were approximately 7.6 points higher than practice scores.
+In 2015 and subsequent years, average scores have been approximately 7.6 points higher than practice scores.

-Program coordinators have presented STEPS and their county-level medical school data tracking initiative at the 2015 and 2017 National Rural Health Association annual conferences and the 2016 National AHEC Organization biennial conference.
+Program coordinators have presented STEPS and their county-level medical school data tracking initiative at the 2015 and 2017 National Rural Health Association annual conferences, the 2016 National AHEC Organization biennial conference, and a 2018 HRSA Region IV Workforce Forum.

 For more information: